JGELLO/LaraINV/README.md

 ### * How to run
-* Locate the file folder
+* Locate the file folder.
-* type "cmd" on location of file
+* type "cmd" in location of the file.
-* type into cmd "php artisan serve"
+* type into cmd "php artisan serve" to run the local host.
-* simple take the information given for the local website
+* simply take the information given and place it in your designated browser.

 ![how to run](https://user-images.githubusercontent.com/86321092/221545134-78058950-20a4-434f-bb69-a706784a2a22.gif)